arijitdeb1/spring-security-6/security-oauth2-GT-Authorization-Code/README.md

    7. If the request fails with "invalid_grant" error signifies that the Authorization Code from `#3` has expired and need to re-initiate the URI in `#1`.
 The expiry for Authorization Code is very limited and hence need to quickly copied and configured at `#5`.

   ## POSTMAN setup to call REST apis in [Resource Server](https://github.com/arijitdeb1/spring-security-6/tree/main/security-oauth2-ResourceServer)
+  _with above setup in place you can even access the REST APIs in [Resource Server]_(https://github.com/arijitdeb1/spring-security-6/tree/main/security-oauth2-ResourceServer)
    8. set header Authorization = Bearer <Access Token>
    9. Validate outcomes based on Role configured in _`ApiSecurityConfig`_ and Keycloak.